imensosw/creating_dynamic_component/README.md

     })
   }
 ```

-In the `return` statement of the `App.js` file, the dynamically rendered components are displayed by mapping over the `records` array and accessing the `component` property of each record object.

-Finally, we show dynamic component which is in record state.
+we show dynamic component using map method.

 ## Usage